ftntcorecse/ftnt-ansible-docs/html_build/_sources/fortios_modules/fortios_switch_controller_lldp_settings.rst.txt

 **Name:** fortios_switch_controller_lldp_settings

-**Description:** This module is able to configure a FortiGate or FortiOS by allowing the user to configure switch_controller feature and lldp_settings category.
-Examples includes all options and need to be adjusted to datasources before usage.
+**Description:** This module is able to configure a FortiGate or FortiOS by allowing the user to set and modify switch_controller feature and lldp_settings category.
+Examples include all parameters and values need to be adjusted to datasources before usage.
 Tested with FOS v6.0.2

 **Author(s):**